amcginlay/k8s-primer/content/012_anatomy_of_a_web_server/_index.md

 ```

 {{% notice note %}}
-Observe how `nc`, which is used as the listening process in the `SERVER` session, can be repurposed as the transmitter of requests in the `CLIENT` session.
+Observe how `nc`, which is used as the listening process in the `SERVER` session, can be repurposed as the request transmitting process in the `CLIENT` session.
 The `CLIENT` sent four identical requests each using a different syntax.
 In the final request, `nc` was able to resolve the IP address for the hostname `localhost`.
 {{% /notice %}}